Roles

 need_func

-Executes Dynamic functions and uses the return values as content.
+Executes a need dynamic function and uses the return values as content.